How to Brush

 - If used in conjunction with brushing and flossing, fluoride toothpastes and mouth rinses can reduce tooth decay by as much as 40 percent.
 Remember, these rinses are not recommended for children under 6 years of age.

-- Tartar control toothpastes will reduce tartar above the gum line, but because gum disease starts below the gum line, these products have not been proven to reduce the early stage of gum disease.
+- Tartar control toothpastes will reduce tartar above the gum line, but because gum disease starts below the gum line, these products have not been proven to reduce the early stages of gum disease.
 Anti-plaque rinses, approved by the American Dental Association, contain agents that may help control signs of early gum disease.
 Use these in conjunction with brushing and flossing.
-Beyond regular fluoride toothpaste, many other products have come on the market with adjunctive ingredients or are wholly adjunctive, and some patients may be sensitive to these ingredients.
-If you come across something new, let us know and we will be happy to discuss your options further.
+Beyond regular fluoride toothpaste, many other products have come on the market with adjunctive ingredients or are completely adjunctive, and some patients may be sensitive to these ingredients.
+If you come across something new, let Dr. Noraian or his staff know, and they will be happy to discuss your options further.